Most students come into the application process believing the goal is to impress colleges. I see it differently: the goal is to be understood.

 Add-on college supplemental essays: varies (most colleges $350-$450)

 Supplemental essay support is priced based on the amount and complexity of writing required.
-Some colleges require significantly more writing than others, especially highly selective schools and specialized programs such as honors, engineering, or BS/MD programs.
-After reviewing a student’s college list, I confirm the scope of writing for each school and discuss pricing in advance so there are no surprises.
+Some colleges require significantly more writing than others, particularly highly selective schools and specialized programs (such as honors, engineering, or BS/MD programs).
+After reviewing a student’s college list, I confirm the scope of writing for each school and discuss pricing in advance so expectations are clear and there are no surprises.

 Coaching may include live meetings, written feedback, or a combination of both, depending on the student’s needs.